shoelace-style/shoelace/source/docs/utilities.md

 <div class="pad-0 mar-xl">
 ```

-To apply spacing to a specific side of an element, use one or more of the following classes.
+To apply spacing to a specific side of an element, use one or more of the following classes indicating top, right, bottom, left, x (horizontal), and y (vertical):

 ```
 pad-[t|r|b|l|x|y]-[0|xs|sm|md|lg|xl]